 This is counselling using a computer/laptop/tablet/smartphone microphone and webcam over the internet.
-Zoom, MS Teams, Google Meet, FaceTime, Skype, WhatsApp Messenger and Facebook Messenger are examples of software that allows you to make video calls.
+Zoom, MS Teams, Google Meet, FaceTime, Skype, WhatsApp and Facebook Messenger are examples of apps that allow you to make video calls.

 There are similarities to in-person counselling in that it happens in real-time and you can see your counsellor’s face and shoulders.
 It is different to traditional in-person counselling as it can take place in the comfort of your own home or private space.
 It can be a convenient and affordable way to access counselling.